About The Feiring Line

 An early attention-getting blogger, in 2008 I wrote The Battle for Wine and Love: Or How I Saved the World From Parkerization.
 It worked.

-Translations of my books have appeared in French, Spanish, Slovakian, Italian and Georgian.
+Translations of my books have appeared in French, Spanish, Slovakian, Ukrainian, Japanese, Italian, and Georgian.
 In the midst of all of this, in the middle of the 2013 storm, Hurricane Sandy, I launched The Feiring Line, the natural wine newsletter.

-I’ve won a few prizes, including the James Beard, Louis Roederer and Gourmand writing awards.
-In 2013 I was named Imbibe Magazine’s Wine Person of the Year.
-In addition to books, I have an outside writing life and have published numerous essays, have been the past wine correspondent for Wall Street Journal Magazine and Time and currently freelance for a never-ending parade of publications including The New York Times, Town & Country, Wine & Spirits, World of Fine Wine and Newsweek, among others, from my tenement apartment in New York City.
+I’ve won prizes!
+These include the James Beard, Louis Roederer and Gourmand writing awards.
+I’ve been named Imbibe Magazine’s Wine Person of the Year and recipient of the French Order du Mérite Agricole.
+In addition to lecturing worldwide and writing books, I have an outside writing life as an essayist and journalist.
+A past correspondent for Wall Street Journal Magazine and Time and currently, I freelance for a never-ending parade of publications, including The New York Times, Town & Country, Wine & Spirits, World of Fine Wine, Noble Rot, Afar, Food & Wine among others, from my tenement apartment in New York City.